 Fourteen categories are included in this report to give you a picture of what each age group finds the most appealing and how their opinions and priorities change as they age.
 The categories include toys; games & cards; electronics; movies, music, & books; experiences; apparel & shoes; arts & crafts; build & construct; dolls & action figures; make-up, hair, & accessories; apps & video games; pets; sporting goods; and treats.

 The report covers the interest level by age, how interests change over time, most referenced brands, and outgoing, current and incoming trends across 6 of the most quickly changing categories.

 This report not only focuses on age, but also on gender differences and the categories where there is the most discrepancy of interest, highlighting those differences.

-The report will give you a snapshot of how this group becomes aware of products, and the channels where they decide to put an item on their wish list. common ways kids earn money, as well as the typical price point of wanted items, by gender.
+The report will also give you a snapshot of how this group becomes aware of products, and the channels where they decide to put an item on their wish list, common ways kids earn money, as well as the typical price point of wanted items, by gender.

 All proceeds help fund our classroom programs in schools across the US, as well as development of our financial education tools.

 "I found it to be an invaluable tool for better understanding what toys and playthings children (not their parents) currently see as having the greatest value."
 Richard Gottlieb, Global Toy Expert

 trend report March, 2018